Synopsis: Breaking Loose

 In my business of 38 years, Centratel, I worked 80-100 hours a week for 15 years with an income just barely enough to support me and my two children.
 (I was a single custodial parent.)
 But when the “Systems Mindset” vision came to me twenty-three years ago, in a single moment of time, I immediately began to turn things around.
 I now work perhaps one hour per month while my personal income is…let’s just say, much more than my wife Diana and I need.
 Centratel, a telephone answering service with 800 competitors nationwide is, by several statistical measurements, #1 in its industry.

 It’s incredibly frustrating to know that there are growth possibilities, but not to be able to make them happen.
-Yes?

 So, what is the foundational reason for business mediocrity and failure?
-The leader doesn’t see the less-than-perfect mechanisms that are producing the bad results.
+The leader doesn’t see the less-than-perfect internal mechanisms that are producing the bad results.

 It’s the seeing part that is critical.